Hematology and oncology are medical specialties devoted to the prevention, diagnosis, and treatment of blood diseases and cancer.

-While hematology and oncology are two different fields of medicine, they are most often grouped together.
-These specialists provide care throughout the course of diseases – from discovery, through treatment, to recovery and survivorship.
-At AdvantageCare Physicians, our Hematologists and Oncologists use a range of treatment options for individualized care, including:
+These specialists focus on disorders of the blood system, including anemia and various bleeding disorders.
+Hematology and oncology specialists also provide care throughout the course of cancer – from discovery, through treatment, to recovery and survivorship.
+Hematologists and oncologists use a range of treatment options for individualized care, including:

 - Hormonal therapy